-Affair dating is not up in everyone's alley, and some may even consider the idea as taboo, so all hell broke loose when huge affair dating site Ashley Madison got entangled into a database hacking incident.
+Affair internet dating is not up in everyone's alley, and some may even consider the idea as taboo.
+So all hell broke loose when this huge affair dating site got entangled into a database hacking incident.

-The Ashley Madison hackers claimed two reasons for exposing the 32 million site members' personal information like email addresses and account details.
+Its hackers claimed two reasons for exposing the 32 million site members' personal information, like email addresses and account details.
 First, they claim to be against Ashley Madison's practice of arranging affairs between married individuals.
-Second, they claim that Ashley Madison's business practices are considered unethical
+Second, they claim that Ashley Madison's business practices are considered unethical.

-To regain the confidence of its members, the site underwent a series of measures, including doing a rebranding of their image.
+To regain the confidence of its members, the site underwent a series of measures, including doing a rebranding of its image.

-Here are some of the measures that Ashley Madison had put in security features for their updated platform:
+Here are some of the measures that Ashley Madison had put in security features for its updated platform: